 Learning Resource Labs available on each campus include a computer lab equipped with instructional software and a tutoring area for all levels of English, math, and other subject areas.
 Resource labs provide standard software including internet access for virtual learning and coursework completion.
-The learning resource lab in the ARC on the Mary McClung Library on Murphy also has a smart board with audio\visual delivery capability.
+The learning resource labs in the Academic Resource Centers on the Murphy and Coweta campuses also have smart boards with audio\visual delivery capability and internet connectivity.

 Tutorial Services and Supplemental Instruction Courses are provided free of charge to students enrolled in credit courses on all campuses and also are available to MOWR students taking WGTC courses at external instructional sites.
 Tutoring services are offered at convenient times throughout the semester and are also available through the Upswing online tutoring platform.
-A basic computer literacy tutor is also available for students enrolled in COMP 1000 classes.
+A basic computer literacy tutor is also available for students enrolled in COMP 1000 and CISM 2201 classes.
 In addition, students may access online tutoring services that may be linked from the student's online course learning platform or directly from the school website.
 Supplemental instruction currently is provided in the areas of Math, Writing and Accounting.
 Information on tutoring services and supplemental instruction can be found on the College website or by contacting academic support at wgtcsuccess@westgatech.edu.